bor0/notes/README.md

 Notes
 -----
 This application allows you to enter your own notes and save them for future use or modification.
-It uses React+Redux for the front-end and Hapi for the back-end.
+It uses React+Redux for the front-end and Hapi+SQLite for the back-end.

 I've written it to train my React skills.

 It is heavily based on Allen's [Sorting-Hat](https://github.com/allendav/sorting-hat), and [WooCommerce Services](https://github.com/Automattic/woocommerce-services/).

-To build the front-end, run `npm build`.
+To build the front-end, run `npm run build`.

 Afterwards, run `npm start` to start the server.